Skip to contents

 Yet more faces, this time the dataset used in Isomap, consisting of images of the same face under different rotations and lighting conditions.
 Unfortunately, it’s no longer available at the MIT website, but it can be found via the Wayback Machine.
 I wrote a gist for processing the data in R.

-In the images below the points are colored by the first pose angle.
+In the images below the points are colored by the left-to-right pose angle.

 isofaces UMAP isofaces t-SNE